WLAN Troubleshooting Guide (V200)

 Method 1: Configure a service network port as the management network port.

-Run the management-interface command on the VLANIF interface corresponding to the service network port.
+Run the management-interface command on the VLANIF interface corresponding to the service network port to log in to the AC.
 A maximum of four VLANIF interfaces can be configured as management network ports.

 Method 2: Disable the management plane isolation function globally.

-Run the mgmt isolate disable command in the system view to disable management plane isolation globally to allow users to log in to the device through all service network ports.
+Run the command in the system view to disable management plane isolation globally to allow users to log in to the device through all service network ports.
 Considering potential security risks, this method is not recommended.

 Method for Allowing the Login Through Service Network Ports